RANDCorporation/heat-impacts/README.md

 ## Introduction

 This app is designed to help local government departments estimate how heat impacts their operations and clients.
 It has a simple GUI, allows departments to upload their own data, and produces plots and results tables.
 It can be hosted by anyone with access to an R Shiny server.
 To use the app with their data, users simply upload a .csv file.
+Example data has been provided and can be accessed with the "Use example data" button.

 ## Data